erroronline1/caro/readme.md

 _shared.php is an exception with a
 * SEARCHHANDLER class handling inter-module used search and filter operations
+* ORDERSTATISTICS class handling inter-module used database entries for order statistics
 * DOCUMENTHANDLER class handling inter-module used document and record handling

 for having application-specific patterns embedded.